Government intervention at Croydon

 Council contractors and partners

-Our arrangements with suppliers will remain subject to the same contract law, that does not change, including if commissioners are appointed.
+Our arrangements with suppliers will remain subject to the same contract law, that does not change following the appointment of commissioners.

 Future Croydon